integr8ly/cloud-resource-operator/README.md

 ### Provider configmap
 The `cloud-resource-config` configmap defines which provider should be used to provision a specific resource type.
 Different deployment types can contain different `resource type > provider` mappings.
 An example can be seen [here](config/samples/cloud_resource_config.yaml).
-For example, a `workshop` deployment type might choose to deploy a Postgres resource type in-cluster (`openshift`), while a `managed` deployment type might choose `AWS` to deploy an RDS instance instead.
+For example, a `openshift` deployment type might choose to deploy a Postgres resource type in-cluster (`openshift`), while a `aws` deployment type might choose `AWS` to deploy an RDS instance instead.

 ### Strategy configmap
 A config map object is expected to exist for each provider (Currently `AWS` or `Openshift`) that will be used by the operator.